dkpro/dkpro-tc/pages/DKProTcUsingDKProCoreReaders.md

 {% highlight java %}
 ExperimentTrainTest experiment = new ExperimentTrainTest("CrfExperiment");
-experiment.setPreprocessing(createEngineDescription(SequenceOutcomeAnnotator.class)); //Here, the preprocessing is added experiment.setParameterSpace(pSpace);
+//The following line adds the above class as preprocessing component experiment.setPreprocessing(createEngineDescription(SequenceOutcomeAnnotator.class)); experiment.setParameterSpace(pSpace);
 {% endhighlight %}

-`Preprocessing` is not limited to a single component, assuming we would read plain text with the reader, we would need Tokenization and a Part-Of-Speech Tagger in order to train a sequence classifier (in practice, you probably do not want to train a model on tags that are automatically annotated but for the sake of the example, lets assume you do).
-In this case, the preprocessing could look like this:
+The `Preprocessing` is not limited to a single component, assuming we would read plain text with the reader, we would need additionally tokenization (to split the text into sentences and words) and a PoS tagger that provides the expected outcomen in order to train a sequence classifier.
+In practice, you probably do not want to train a model on tags that are automatically annotated but for the sake of this example, lets assume you do.
+In this case, the preprocessing could look like shown belown.
+Note the order of the preprocessing steps, PoS tagging requires tokens why the the segmentation step is comes first, the `SequenceOutcomeAnnotator` requires tokens and the PoS and is consequently the last component.

 {% highlight java %}
 experiment.setPreprocessing(createEngineDescription(